bruno-queiroz/type-faster/README.md

 2. Create an API key on [imbb api](https://api.imgbb.com/)
 3. Put the API key that you created in your .env file

+### Node
+This project has also an API, to see how to setup the API [click here](https://github.com/bruno-queiroz/type-faster-api.git)

 </br>
 </br>
 </br>